25 Of The Most Common Blame Shifting Phrases Of A Narcissist.

 2. “What do you want me to do about it.”
 They’re blaming no one, but to them, they’re not responsible, so you are the one who needs to sort it out.
 Do what you can to help you and leave them to it.

 4″ You’re too sensitive.”
 No, you are not.
-You will usually have got a perfect reason to be upset, the narcissist doesn’t care, and will not accept any blame, leaving you to question if you’re overreacting, so you then feel insecure, so you don’t ask them again.
-Whatever you’re feeling upset about, most often we have a valid reason to be upset, find your reasons and work on those, most people get upset through life, and what upsets one person doesn’t always bother another, if someone isn’t willing to listen, care, help or support in your time of need when you do for them, they are not the people to go to when you are feeling low.
+You will usually have got a perfect reason to be upset.
+The narcissist doesn’t care, and will not accept any blame, leaving you to question if you’re overreacting, so you then feel insecure, so you don’t ask them again.
+Whatever you’re feeling upset about, most often, we have a valid reason to be upset.
+Find your reasons and work on those.
+Most people get upset through life, and what upsets one person doesn’t always bother another.
+If someone isn’t willing to listen, care, help or support you in your time of need when you do for them, they are not the people to go to when you are feeling low.

 6. ” If you hadn’t.”
 Finding fault with you, so again, the original question isn’t answered, and you’re left wondering about your own actions.
 We are all in control of our own actions.
-Sometimes, when provoked, we do React, human nature, they didn’t make us react, they provoked, we reacted.
+Sometimes, when provoked, we do React.
+Human nature, they didn’t make us react.
+They provoked, and we reacted.
 Where they will focus on our reactions being the problem and not their actions, or their actions are our fault.
 We often feel guilty for our reactions, which they will then use this to their advantage and use our guilt against us so they can further manipulate and control us.
 We all make mistakes in life.
 It’s how we learn.
 From this, we learn to Retreat and Rethink if we are starting to feel anger, then only Respond once calm and if we genuinely need to do so.

 7. “If you looked after me more, I wouldn’t go elsewhere.”
 Even though they’ve cheated on you, if you ask again about the affair, they’ll just respond with something like.
 “I’ve already told you why.”
-Again getting you to question yourself and try harder to please.
-A good person can cheat and can respond in negative ways in fear of losing someone from a mistake they made, yet they would learn from it.
+Again, getting you to question yourself and try harder to please.
+A reasonable person can cheat and can respond in negative ways in fear of losing someone from a mistake they made, yet they would learn from it.
 They wouldn’t want to feel that guilt again.
-Those who repeatedly cheat and blame others for doing so, it’s who they are, and they’ll not stop.
+Those who repeatedly cheat and blame others for doing so it’s who they are, and they’ll not stop.

 8.”It’s only messages.
 At least I’m not cheating.”
 They probably are cheating, but they’ll not admit that.
 They are definitely looking for a new source of supply.
-Even if they are actually cheating, you define what behaviour you will and will not accept from others if you wouldn’t send flirty message as you class it as cheating, don’t be with someone who does that to you if you believe a kiss is worse than sex, that’s your beliefs, so no longer acceptable behaviour from others that you wouldn’t do to others.
+Even if they are actually cheating, you define what behaviour you will and will not accept from others if you wouldn’t send flirty message as you class it as cheating.
+Don’t be with someone who does that to you if you believe a kiss is worse than sex.
+That’s your beliefs, so it is no longer acceptable behaviour from others that you wouldn’t do to others.

 11.”
 That didn’t happen.”
 Yes, most likely, it did happen.
 They just enjoy rewriting history and watching you doubt yourself more.
-To them, it might not have happened, why they say it with such truths, deep down your instincts know it did, yet with all the gaslighting we often end up questioning ourselves, why keeping diary’s on key things is always a wise idea if you can not go No contact.
+To them, it might not have happened.
+Why do they say it with such truths, deep down, your instincts know it did, yet with all the gaslighting, we often question ourselves: why keeping diaries on key things is always a wise idea if you can not go No contact.

 13. “That wasn’t my fault.”
 It most likely was totally their fault, but remember, they can not be accountable, and they will not be held responsible for things that go wrong.
 You are not responsible for their actions.
 What they do is down to them.
 You are only ever responsible for your own actions.